dansmyers/IntroToCS/Assignments/5-Strange_Loops.md

 day_of_the_year(3, 1) = 60
 ```

-You can ignbore Leap Years and assume that February has 28 days.
+You can ignore Leap Years and assume that February has 28 days.

 Tip: